Curacao Forts: 400 years of History Merges with Today's Shopping, Restaurant, and Sight Seeing

 From the time the Dutch West India Company claimed Curaçao in 1634, to the end of World War II, forts have been an important part of the defense and history of Curaçao.
 Today, forts continue to be important, but for different reasons.

 We have not been able to learn how many forts the Dutch built but we do know that eight forts remain today.
 Below is a brief description of each of the remaining forts.
-Click on the fort name to read detailed information about each fort.
+Click on the fort name below to read detailed information about each fort.

 Waterfort (1635), built the year after the Dutch West India Company claimed Curaçao, is the oldest of the surviving forts.
 It was a defense for the outer part of Willemstad’s Punda district.
 The original fort was replaced in 1827 with a much larger structure, including 136 turrets and vaults.
 During World War II, Waterfort housed troops and was armed with costal and anti-aircraft guns.
 Today you can enjoy great food from a variety of restaurants on the terrace overlooking the ocean.